BobBowles/django-diary/README.rst

 The styling, layout, widgets, and javascript all utilize Twitter Bootstrap and jQuery.
 The Javascript dependencies are self-contained, but obviously it is more harmonious if your project as a whole is designed around Bootstrap.
 If the Bootstrap styling css is not already declared in your template's header you will need to add it.

-I have made no effort to write this for Python 2.7, targeting Python 3 from the outset, and specifically Python 3.4.
+I have made no effort to write this for Python 2.7, targeting Python 3 from the outset, initially Python 3.4.
 From V0.3.5 the target Python is 3.8, and support for Python 3.4 has now been dropped.
+Python 3.8 is maintained for maintenance branches v1, v2, and v3.
+From maintenance v4 and ongoing development at time of writing the target is Python 3.11.4.

 Going forward I intend to support a maintenance-only release for each major version of ``Django``, plus new features to be added for the latest ``Django``.